Erich Fellgiebel: Resistance activities

 Through his acquaintance with Colonel General Ludwig Beck, his superior, and then Beck's successor, Colonel-General Franz Halder, Fellgiebel contacted the anti-Nazi resistance group in the Wehrmacht armed forces.
 In the 1938 September Conspiracy to topple Hitler and the Nazi party on the eve of the Munich Agreement, he was supposed to cut communications throughout Germany while Field Marshal Erwin von Witzleben would occupy Berlin.

 He was a key source for the Red Orchestra.
 Fellgiebel released classified German military information to Rudolf Roessler (codename "Lucy" of the Lucy spy ring) about Operation Citadel which allowed Soviet forces to deploy effectively.

 Fellgiebel was involved in the preparations for Operation Valkyrie and during the attempt on the Führers life on 20 July 1944 tried to cut Hitler's headquarters at the Wolf's Lair in East Prussia off from all telecommunication connections.
 He only partly succeeded, as he could not prevent the informing of Joseph Goebbels in Berlin via separate SS links.
 When it became clear that the attempt had failed, Fellgiebel had to override the communications black-out he had set up.
 Fellgiebel's most famous act that day was his telephone report to his co-conspirator General Fritz Thiele at the Bendlerblock, after he was informed that Hitler was still alive: "Etwas Furchtbares ist passiert!
 Der Führer lebt!" ("Something awful has happened!
 The Führer lives!").

 Fellgiebel was arrested immediately at the Wolf's Lair and tortured for three weeks but did not reveal any names of his co-conspirators.
 He was charged before the Volksgerichtshof ("People's Court").
 On 10 August 1944, he was found guilty by Roland Freisler and sentenced to death.
 He was executed on 4 September 1944 at Plötzensee Prison in Berlin.

 Memorials

-The Bundeswehrs barracks, Information Technology School of the Bundeswehr ("Schule Informationstechnik der Bundeswehr") in Pöcking, is named the General-Fellgiebel-Kaserne in his honour.